2009 New Mexico Bowl

 Behind freshman quarterback Austyn Carta-Samuels, Wyoming upset Fresno State 35–28 in the game, which went into double overtime after a late field goal by Cowboy kicker Ian Watts.
 Carta-Samuels threw three touchdowns in the win including the game-winner in overtime, a 13-yard strike to David Leonard.

 Game summary

 Wyoming wore their home Brown uniforms, and Fresno wore white visitor uniforms.
 Wyoming freshman Austyn Carta-Samuels, the offensive MVP, threw for 201 yards and three touchdowns including the game-winning 13-yard touchdown pass to David Leonard.
 Defensive MVP Mitch Unrein tallied six tackles and two sacks for the Wyoming defense including a forced fumble midway through the 4th quarter which led to the game-tying field goal.
-Wyoming stopped the nation's leading rusher, Fresno State's Ryan Mathews, on three rushing attempts from the 1 in the first overtime.
+Wyoming stopped the nation's leading rusher, Fresno State's Ryan Mathews, on three rushing attempts in the first overtime.
 The Bulldogs tried a quarterback sneak on third down, and Mathews came up short again on fourth down.